 For the purposes of driving in Australia, “intoxicated” means having a blood alcohol content at or above 0.05 percent.

 Precising definitions can be considered to have truth within the context they are used in.
 “Is it true that “intoxicated” means having a blood alcohol content at or above 0.05 percent?”
-Well yes, in this document it certainly is; you might debate the utility of that definition, but the author has laid down an assumption which must be taken as fact before evaluating their arguments.
-And this definition might represent the consensus of a whole government institution, so it becomes a fact within that institution.
+Well yes, in this document it certainly is.
+You might debate the utility of that definition, but the author has laid down an assumption which must be taken as fact before evaluating their arguments.
+And this definition might represent the consensus of a whole institution, so it becomes a fact within that institution.

 A specific type of precising definition is the emotive definition, where a word is defined to represent the moral and aesthetic biases of the author.

 Abortion is nothing more than the slaughter of fetuses.

 Other writers often refer to these as persuasive definitions, but I prefer the term emotive, because ultimately, emotive language (as opposed to neutrality) is what characterises them, and I do not find them very persuasive at all.
 Let’s call a spade a spade.

 Of course, all stipulative definitions reflect the biases of their authors, and there is an inherent forcefulness to them.
 But to the extent that neutral language is avoided, a definition remains emotive and is very unlikely to enter general parlance.

-It is also worth noting that the choosing not to use a term is a prescriptive definition of sorts; if enough people do it, it redefines a once-used word to meaninglessness.
+It is also worth noting that choosing not to use a term is a prescriptive definition of sorts; if enough people do it, it redefines a once-used word to meaninglessness.